Diseases & Conditions

 Nonsurgical Treatment

 A medial malleolus fracture that is not out of place (nondisplaced) can be treated with a short leg cast or walking boot.
-Your doctor may recommend that you avoid putting weight on your ankle for several weeks.
+Your doctor may or may not recommend that you avoid putting weight on your ankle for several weeks.
 During this time, the doctor will take X-rays to make sure that the fracture is healing properly.

 Surgical Treatment